This is a comprehensive guide to SEO for SaaS companies.

 So: what are “informational keywords”?

-Like the name suggests, they’re search terms that people use to look up information.
+As the name suggests, they are search terms that people use to look up information.

 For example, let’s say that your company sells productivity software.